-If you’ve ever wondered “What is Gulf War Syndrome” stay tuned because this high-value blog post is for YOU!
+If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 Gulf War Syndrome impacts thousands of veterans who deployed to the Persian Gulf during their service.
 Also known as Gulf War Illness, the term refers to unexplained chronic symptoms that are usually lifelong.